yamcs/yamcs/docs/server-manual/timeline/bands/item-band.rst

     Height of items in pixels.

 Item background color
-    RGB color for the background fill of items.
+    RGB color for the background fill of an item's box.

     .. note::
         This property can be overridden at item level